mauriciopoppe/blog/site/content/notes/tmux-to-zellij.md

 Zellij doesn't have a subcommand similar to `tmux switch-client`.
-There's this [reddit thread](https://www.reddit.com/r/zellij/comments/18go1y5/switching_sessions_via_cli/) where Zellij's author mention that the way to do this is with a plugin.
+There's this [reddit thread](https://www.reddit.com/r/zellij/comments/18go1y5/switching_sessions_via_cli/) where Zellij's author mentions that the way to do this is with a plugin.
 Fortunately, the plugin [zellij-switch](https://github.com/mostafaqanbaryan/zellij-switch) already does this.